Abby Mills: The Good Girl

 - Lady Drunk: She hits the bottle hard after the affair is exposed.

-- Lonely Together: With Shane in Episode 9.
+- Lonely Together: With Shane in Seep.
 They share a drink at the bar and evidently got along well enough to keep each other company while everyone was running around not trusting them.
 Shane is the only witness to her death because of this.

 - Mauve Shirt: She never really gets much screentime or personality before dying.